Jan-Dyndor/remitly_api/README.md

 # Remitly SWIFT API

-A RESTful API application for accessing and managing SWIFT/BIC code data.
+A RESTful API application for accessing and managing SWIFT code data.
 Built with FastAPI, SQLAlchemy and SQLite, and containerized using Docker.

 ---